3and4/Leither/doc/GongShi-en.md

 + Traders' responsibility
 The seller will strictly check the safety conditions above, otherwise it will not receive the fund.
 The buyer will also double check the parameters and procedure of the transaction, for illegal deal will be punished by the organization.
-+ Other members
++ Other users within the same group
-The other parties need to check if there is any fake transaction or account balance issue, in order to protect themselves from collateral damage.
+The other users need to check if there is any fake transaction or account balance issue of trading account, in order to protect themselves from collateral damage.
-+ Other Child Organization
++ Other node groups
-Child Organization: Every account ID is a 160 bit number on a Merkle tree.
-If subnet mask of Ethernet can be applied to mask account ID one bit a time, one account can belong to 160 child organizations (sub-tree) simultaneously.

-The question of collateral damage can be restated.
-Any child organization that does not include trading user only need to verify there is no fake deal or account balance issue within the child organization that includes a trading user.
+Any node group that does not include a trading user only need to verify there is no fake deal or account balance issue within the node group that does include a trading user.

 #### 7.3 Anonymity Strategy
-**Child Organization Opacity**
+**Node Group Opacity**
-If an child organization is a unit of settlement, transaction information can be hidden within the child-organization.
-Any other user only need to worry about the general account balance of the child organization and legitimacy.
+If a node group is a unit of settlement, transaction information can be hidden within it.
+Any other user only need to worry about the general ledger of the group and its legitimacy.
 **Third Party Opacity**
 If there is a third party endorsement to ensure no collateral damage to the others irrelevant to the deal, transaction information can be revealed in delayed time.
 **Translucent Network**